Belongs To Collection(s)

 Fees will be covered by tuition remission.
 Extended education courses, NYIT College of Osteopathic Medicine courses, certificate programs (including credit-bearing programs), and pre-college programs are not eligible for tuition remission.
 Coursework must not interfere with regular duties, and the employee shall not take courses during scheduled hours of work or lunch hours.

 Upon applying for tuition remission, all full- and part-time students are encouraged to complete a FAFSA application.
 In addition, all full-time undergraduate students are encouraged to file for the TAP award.
 Information on these financial aid programs is available from the Office of Financial Aid.
 Although employees are not required to complete the FAFSA or TAP applications, federal or private loans and grants may pay certain non-tuition expenses not covered by tuition remission.
 Other "tuition only" awards such as outside scholarships and grants, plus tuition remission cannot exceed the full cost of tuition; if it does, tuition remission will be reduced accordingly.
-Tuition remission awards will no longer be replaced in whole or in part by institutional scholarships.
+Tuition remission awards will not be replaced by institutional scholarships.
 If an individual no longer qualifies for tuition remission, institutional scholarships may become available to the student.

 If you have questions regarding financial aid programs, please contact the Office of Financial Aid.
 If you have any questions regarding eligibility for tuition remission, please contact the benefits unit of the Office of Human Resources.